IndustryEssentials/ymir/README.md

 # 4. For advanced users: YMIR-CMD (command line) user's guide

 This chapter contains the instructions for the YMIR-CMD.
-If you need to use the GUI, please refer to [Ymir-GUI Installation] (#2-installation).
+If you need to use the GUI, please refer to [Ymir-GUI Installation](#2-installation).

 ## 4.1 Installation